Skip to content

 make migration msg="add orders tables"

-• It should set branch_labels = ("orders",) — this enables alembic downgrade orders@base to roll the module back to empty without touching other modules.
+• Add branch_labels = ("orders",) to the revision so you can later alembic downgrade orders@base to roll the module back to empty without touching other modules.

 Apply: